Please click on the links below to jump to any particular illness.

 · Extreme irritability

-Major depressive disorder (also known as MDD, clinical depression, or major depression) is characterized by the presence of at least one major depressive episode (at least 2 weeks of depressed mood or loss of interest in usual activities accompanied by at least four additional symptoms of depression).
+Major depressive disorder (also known as MDD, clinical depression, or major depression) is characterized by the presence of at least one major depressive episode (at least 2 weeks of depressed mood or loss of interest in usual activities every day accompanied by at least four additional symptoms of depression).
 MDD is a recurrent illness with frequent relapses and recurrences.

 Major depression should not be confused with Adjustment disorder (also referred to as reactive or situational depression, or situational affective disorder), a temporary condition triggered by life events or stressors, where individuals experience symptoms similar to those present in depression.
 Should the condition persist long after the stressor or its consequences have terminated, the affected individual should consult a doctor.